bioshaolin/rpkm_heater/ReadMe.md

 ### SPECIFYING SORTED/COLOR LISTS ###

-*The 3 input options for sorted lists allow for a myriad of approaches to assessing and analyzing your data.*
+*The 3 input options for sorted/color lists offer a myriad of approaches for assessing and analyzing your data.*

 	-sort_samples
-Sorting metagenomes by ocean depth or region allows the user to visualize abundance in a nearer-to-scale interpretation of ecotypes (SRF --> DEEP).
+Sorting metagenomes by ocean depth or region allows the user to visualize abundance in a nearer-to-scale interpretation of ecotypes (SRF --> DEEP). \
+*Format is tab-delimited list.* \

+	-sort_format

 	-sort_gen
 Sorting genomes/genes by lineage allows the user to potentially identify ecotype clustering. \